Sigma-Ratings/slate/source/index.html.md

 }
 ```

 The Risk Scoring endpoint returns a Sigma Risk score for the given search term.
-The Sigma Risk score range is from: 0 - 100.

 The Sigma Risk score is calculated using the following criteria: